-How To Fight Criminal Abuse in St. Petersburg, Florida.
+How To Fight Criminal Child Abuse Charges In St. Petersburg, Florida

-Individuals facing child abuse charges in St. Petersburg, can benefit from speaking with a criminal defense child abuse lawyer at the law offices of William B. Bennett, P.A.
-Child abuse cases can range from those that are serious to something has been blown out of proportion whereby clients come in with a disciplinary action that went too far.
+Individuals facing child abuse charges in St. Petersburg, can benefit from speaking with a criminal defense lawyer.
+Many child abuse cases are serious.
+However, many cases can also be blown out of proportion.
+For example, a parent with a disciplinary action that went too far.

-We understand that the law doesn’t see the gray area in child abuse cases, which is why we work so hard for our clients.
-Being arrested and accused of child abuse can have a serious impact on your relationship with your children, but it’s not nearly as bad as what a conviction would bring.
+Unfortunately, the law doesn’t see the gray area in child abuse cases.
+That is why we work so hard for our clients.
+Being arrested and accused of child abuse can have a serious impact on your relationship with your children.
+However, it is not nearly as bad as what a conviction would bring.

-Family and friends may distance themselves, one may lose their job or have trouble finding employment.
-The courts have little sympathy for abusers of children and a defendant may have the fight of their life ahead of them.
+Family and friends may distance themselves.
+One may also lose their job or have trouble finding employment.
+That being said, the courts have little sympathy for abusers of children and a defendant may have the fight of their life ahead of them.

 Our firm works closely with you, acknowledging the sensitivity of the case and need for discretion while we dedicate ourselves to our trial attorney skills and defending your case at every step of the legal process.

 Be aware that there are certain professionals who are required by law to report any evidence of child abuse.
-Since these individuals don’t have the same intimate relationship that parents do with the children, sometimes these reports are not always accurate.
+These individuals don’t have the same intimate relationship that parents do with the children.
+As a result, sometimes these reports are not always accurate.
 As your criminal defense attorney, we will work to investigate the legitimacy of the claims being made.